AshleyPikachu/Super-Bit-Shader/README.md

 -----------------------------------------------------------------------------------------------------------------------
 **Shader Versions**
 -----------------------------------------------------------------------------------------------------------------------
-* **Regular**: SBS applied to the console of choice with no modifications to the output.
+* **Regular**: SBS applied to the handheld with no modifications to the output.
-* **Mixed-Frames**: SBS + Mixed-Frames, use this for intentional ghosting / transparency.
-Highly recommended as the default.
+* **Mixed-Frames**: SBS + Mixed-Frames.
+It used to prevent flicker and is the recommended as the default.
-* **Pixel-AA**: Anti-Aliasising options included with all consoles for non integer scale displays.
+* **Pixel-AA**: Anti-Aliasising option for non integerscale displays.
-* **Color Console Presets**: "1.
+* **Color Handheld Presets**: "1.
 Game Boy Color", "1.
 Neo Geo Pocket Color" and "1.
-Wonderswan Color (Crystal)" should be assigned as a "Core Override".
+Wonderswan Color (Crystal)" should be assigned as a "Core Override" for color system games.

 -----------------------------------------------------------------------------------------------------------------------
 🐍Red-Viper (3DS Required)